About the Author

 Using MongoDB and Spring Boot to Create a RESTful Web Service

-Robert Rice Development Technologies, Java, Spring Boot 1 Comment
+Robert Rice Articles, Development Technologies & Tools, Java, Spring Boot 1 Comment

 Spring Boot is a framework designed to simplify the bootstrapping and development of a new Spring application.
 The framework takes an opinionated approach to configuration, freeing developers from the need to define a boilerplate configuration.
 MongoDB is a simple set up and easy to use document database.
 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.